Spirituality of the Student

 - Daily Prayers

 Each school day begins and ends in prayer at Good Shepherd School.
-In Preschool and Lower Elementary School, students spend time in the beginning of each day in prayer.
+In Lower Elementary School, students spend time in the beginning of each day in prayer.
 These morning prayers teach students to experience all forms of prayer: petition, thanksgiving, praise, intercession and adoration.

 In Upper Elementary and Middle School, students say the Morning Prayer from the Liturgy of the Hours as a group.
 It is through these prayers, which differ each day, week and liturgical season, that children recite and become familiarized with Psalms and other readings from Sacred Scripture in a personal way.
 Led by the students, these prayers recited together offer a beautiful time for quiet reflection and shared intentions.